WHAT IS ELYSIUM?

 Elysium is described by Homer, Hesiod, Virgil and many other poets as the mythological paradisiacal plains reserved for deceased heroes.
 The name may have its origins with the Greek verb eleuthô, meaning release for the souls of heroes and virtuous men.
 Some traditions considered this a realm of the netherworld, others certain eastern islands in the Aegean Sea, and later, a place by the Black Sea.

-Perhaps the best way to explain the meaning of Elysium within the context of the series is to include an excerpt from chapter 19 in The Summit called CHAMP-ELYSÉES which explains how this name came about in the novel and what it means:
+Perhaps the best way to explain the meaning of Elysium within the context of the series is to include an excerpt from a chapter called CHAMP-ELYSÉES, which explains how this name came about in the novel and what it means:

 ‘The world has contrived many names to describe this state of being,’ Eli said, ‘Paradise, Heaven Beulah, Nirvana, Valhalla, Happy Hunting Grounds; the list goes on.
 Yet these are only names that can’t possibly reveal its prevailing state of total peace, happiness and contentment.
 As for me, my state of ecstasy needs no name so I just call it home.
 That's what it felt like the instant I arrived: the perfect fulfilment of my most inward desires.'